 In the mood for chicken with gravy?
-This delicious, one-pan, Rustic Chicken with Garlic Gravy fits the bill perfectly and is a garlic lover’s dream dinner!
-You’ll want to bust out the mashed potatoes to soak up every bit of this fabulous gravy!
+This delicious, one-pan, chicken dinner fits the bill perfectly and is a garlic lover's dream !
+You'll want to bust out the mashed potatoes to soak up every bit of this fabulous gravy!

-If you’re like me, the thought of separating and peeling the 20 cloves of garlic for this recipe isn’t super appealing.
-I picked up a bag of the pre-separated and peeled cloves at the grocery store for about $1.
-Money well spent, if you ask me :) And again, don’t worry that you won’t be able to leave the house for days after eating this.
+Garlic - If you're like me, the thought of separating and peeling the 20 cloves of garlic for this recipe isn't super appealing.
+I picked up a bag of the pre-peeled cloves at the grocery store for about $1.
+Money well spent, if you ask me :) And again, don't worry that you won't be able to leave the house for days after eating this.
 Like roasted garlic, this garlic becomes very mellow.
-You’ll know it’s there, but it won’t knock you (or anyone else) over.
+You'll know it's there, but it won't knock you (or anyone else) over.